unused1/IN6227_Assignment1.1/README.md

 Installation is not required but you will need to have a tool to run Jupyter notebooks.
 Download the entire project folder and open main.ipynb file.
+Python version used is 3.11.5.
+Required python packages can be found in requirements.txt file.

 ## Usage